profsmith89/ctps/_sources/chap02.md

 While not an issue with the structure of the logic in our current script, many programmers also dislike this design pattern because it can break up your script's flow with lots of checks for uncommon error conditions.
 When you are constantly distracted by infrequently-true error checks, it can make it very hard for you and others reading your script to understand how the script performs its primary function.
 We can solve this headache by using a different design pattern for error handling, which keeps exceptional events out of the main flow of your algorithm.
 We will talk about this other design pattern in a later problem-to-be-solved.

-**Never go too long without testing.** We've made some great progress on our script, and now we have a choice of how to proceed.
+## Never go too long without testing

+We've made some great progress on our script, and now we have a choice of how to proceed.
 On the one hand, we can continue to write code to handle all the cases that might occur in state `S0` (e.g., the case we've flagged in our "FIXME!" comment).
 Our minds are focused on state `S0`, and it may be enticing to continue working on it until we've handled every case we can imagine.
 On the other hand, we could switch and start writing some code for state `S1`.
 In particular, we could write `S1` code that complements the code we just finished in `S0`.
 The benefit of this approach is that it would allow us to see if we can get our script to run on some subset of the possible inputs.

 ```{tip}
 When you have the opportunity to test what you've written, take it.
 It's a good practice to build your script in pieces that you can regularly test.
 I like the feeling of accomplishment when I get another small piece of my larger problem to work.
 Plus, it is often efficient from an overall time perspective if you don't spend a lot of time coding a design that was doomed to failure based on one of your early design decisions.
 Regular testing will keep you from wasting a lot of time on doomed designs.
 The exercises and problem sets that come with this book are structured to encourage you to follow this approach.